codeforcroatia/cfc-welcome-page/README.md

 #Welcome page for Code for Croatia

-Note that `master` branch is what shows on live codeforcroatia.github.io.
+Note that this project is **deprecated**.
+Check project page at: http://codeforcroatia.github.io.

 ##How to Code for this Repo
 Option A: Fork, Edit, then Pull Request when ready.